 The cost of bullying

 That cost was being able to rest within my skin.
-It was feeling nourished emotionally: feeling happy, fulfilled.
+More acutely, it was the lack of feeling nourished emotionally: feeling happy, fulfilled.
 Nothing i did was ever enough – the goal was always beyond my grasp.
 And i was being run down emotionally by this to a flat-line chequered by periods of frustration and depression.
 Physically meanwhile, i was fatigued … the whole time.
 My body ached, my muscles sore from pushing myself in my training.
 I was, after all, over-training.
 And i wasn’t nurturing myself emotionally.
 Instead i would push myself with a perverse goal of extinguishing myself in glory: passing out on the finish line.
 I was bullying myself.

-So i ride this ride with hope – hope that these habits can transform, hope that i can bring awareness to what bullying can cause, hope that children of today and tomorrow can be empowered … empowered to have access to resources to help them both heal from bullying and prevent it from continuing.
+So i ride my rides with hope – hope that these habits can transform, hope that i can bring awareness to what bullying can cause, hope that children of today and tomorrow can be empowered … empowered to have access to resources to help them both heal from bullying and prevent it from continuing.

 I ride with an eye to the future where instead of continually being triggered and turning away from people because i perceive they do not love me, i myself can be with people, be comfortable in my own skin, in my own body.
 And i wish this for you, for your children … that we all find a way to ditch the labels we put on each other, on ourselves, and live … with love … everyday.